slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 - Always leave the party early.
 Show class.
 Don’t be the clingy friend that spends the night.
 Don’t be the needy one who asks what’s next.
 Leave before it’s too late.
 Leave at the peak.
 Be the peak.
 -->

+> *"Half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough."
+-- Josh Billings [1818]*

+Only fools rush into a situation.
+By committing too quickly you lose your maneuverability.

 > *"The cock that crows too early gets his head cut off." (...)
 "The early bird may get the worm, but the second mouse gets the cheese."
 -- vox populi*